 Data Interpretation:

-Time series: This time series shows the average number of beach closure days across the United States from 2000 to 2021.
-Across the United States during the last five years, there has been substantially more beach closures due to unsafe water quality and it is trending upward.
+This time series shows the average number of beach closure days across the United States from 2000 to 2022.
+Across the United States during the last five years, there has been substantially more beach closures due to unsafe water quality though there is no trend.

 Indicator and source information: